CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 ## Comparing A-trous and Gaussian filtering

-Dammertz-et-al mention in their section 2.2 that A-trous filtering is a means for approximating gaussian fitlering.
+Dammertz-et-al mention in their section 2.2 that A-trous filtering is a means for approximating gaussian filtering.
 Implement gaussian filtering and compare with A-trous to see if one method is significantly faster.
+Also note any visual differences in your results.

 ## Shared Memory Filtering